Down syndrome: Signs and symptoms

 Those with Down syndrome nearly always have physical and intellectual disabilities.
-As adults, their mental abilities are typically similar to those of an 8- or 9-year-old.
+As adults, their mental abilities are typically similar to those of an eight- or nine-year-old.
 At the same time, their emotional and social awareness is very high.
 They can have poor immune function and generally reach developmental milestones at a later age.
-They have an increased risk of a number of health concerns, such as congenital heart defect, epilepsy, leukemia, and thyroid diseases.
+They have an increased risk of a number of health concerns, such as congenital heart disease, epilepsy, leukemia, and thyroid diseases.